swallenhardware/MeltyHalo/README.md

 -Uses the accelerometer to account for failures in the beacon, and vice-versa.

--Automatically falls-back to beacon-only motion if the accelerometer fails, and can be set to accelerometer-only if the beacon becomes unreliable.
+-Automatically falls back to beacon-only motion if the accelerometer fails, and can be set to accelerometer-only if the beacon becomes unreliable.

--Can drive the flicker display for both spin and standard drive modes
+-Operates a POV display while in spin mode

--Incorporates safety features such as dead-man and loss of comms shutdowns, and a watchdog timer.
+-Incorporates safety features such as dead-man switch, loss of comms shutdowns, and a watchdog timer.

 TODO:

--Fix lingering edge cases in translation code math

--Further refine translation code to keep the ESC's happy.
-They sometimes get mad and restart at present.
+-Finish support for manual trim adjust